HEI Accreditation Programme

 - To share good practice across providers of ACCP programmes as a mechanism of quality enhancement.

-PLEASE NOTE THE PROCESS DETAILED BELOW WILL LAUNCH IN 2022
+PLEASE NOTE THE PROCESS DETAILED BELOW WILL BE PILOTED IN 2022.

 FICM Accreditation Process